TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 It seems functional, if a little janky.
 I can drag the scroll bar from top to bottom and see the entire list.
 If you do it slowly enough you can see the scroll bar jumping around as you cross page boundaries.
 If you drag it quickly, activating the large scale scroll behavior, it behaves more naturally.
 However, it feels somewhat sticky as you get close to the bottom.
 You think you've got to the bottom and then find you need to keep pulling the scroll bar down.

 If you focus on the content and use the arrow keys you can step roughly an item at a time through the whole list.
-You can use "Scroll To Item" to jump to any item in the list.
+You can use "ScrollToItem" to jump to any item in the list.
 However, something weird happens for items 87, 88 and 89.
 Item 86 appears at the top of the viewport instead.
 However, if you focus on the item and then use the arrow keys to scroll manually, you can get those items to the top.

 It took me a while to work out what the problem was.
 Have another look at the diagram showing how pages are laid out in container space.